FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/upgrade_prereqs_zos/migrate_procedure/multinode_migration.md

 {
-    "title": "Multi-node migration",
+    "title": "Migrate a multi-node architecture",
     "linkTitle": "Multi-node migration",
     "weight": "250"
 }This section describes the upgrade of an instance of Transfer CFT z /OS configured in multi-node.
-Perform the sames steps as in the [non multi-node environment](..//transfercft/cft_intro_install/about_this_document_zos/upgrade_prereqs_zos/migrate_procedure), with the only difference being the MIGRCAT, MIGRCOM and PMIGR2 procedures as described in the following sections.
+Perform the sames steps as in the [non multi-node environment](transfercft/cft_intro_install/about_this_document_zos/upgrade_prereqs_zos/migrate_procedure), with the only difference being the MIGRCAT, MIGRCOM and PMIGR2 procedures as described in the following sections.

 ## Migrate the CATALOG files (MIGRCAT)